 There have been many advancements in the field of Computer Networking.
-Today all we need is to cope up with the vast variety of data formats and high speed of communication at the same time.
-SDN or Software Defined Network was conceptualised and designed to overcome previously existing problems with other networking systems like the Distributed system and Client/Server Based networks.
-This is surely a much needed upgrade in the networking technology.
+Today all we need is to cope with the vast variety of data formats and high speed of communication at the same time.
+SDN or Software Defined Network was conceptualized and designed to overcome previously existing problems with other networking systems like the Distributed system and Client/Server Based networks.
+This is surely a much-needed upgrade in networking technology.

-SDN allows the networks to react dynamically to the changes in the parameters like the network patterns and resources.
-SDN provides a controller with which many applications are able to communicate in real time.
+SDN allows the networks to react dynamically to changes in the parameters like network patterns and resources.
+SDN provides a controller with which many applications are able to communicate in real-time.
 Due to the availability of a controller, networks can interact with applications with ease.
 This allows the applications to implement multiple logical network topologies on a single network type.
 Due to its ability to change and adjust the network architecture as per request the speed increases.
-The services thus provided are speedier and the effective cost of managing network is also reduced considerably.
+The services thus provided are speedier and the effective cost of managing the network is also reduced considerably.

 How does SDN work?

-SDN provides a wide range of architectures, but the basic task of each one is to command the control of network by separating control logic from devices, computing resources and other peripherals.
+SDN provides a wide range of architectures, but the basic task of each one is to command the control of the network by separating control logic from devices, computing resources, and other peripherals.
 SDN uses these components for its working:

 SDN uses Southbound APIs to pass information to switches and routers ‘below’, as the word suggests.
 Southbound APIs are one of the most commonly used protocols.